Samir Handanović: 2020–2023: First trophies, all-time penalty-saving record and retirement

-2021–22 season

-On 21 September 2021, Handanović made two decisive first half saves in the away match against Fiorentina, with Inter winning 3–1 after conceding initially; this was the 1,500th win in the Serie A for the Nerazzurri.
+On 21 September 2021, Handanović made two decisive first-half saves in the away match against Fiorentina, with Inter winning 3–1 after conceding initially; this was the 1,500th win in the Serie A for the Nerazzurri.
 Later on, he made his 400th appearance for the club in all competitions in a 3–1 home win over Sheriff Tiraspol in the Champions League group stage, becoming the only goalkeeper to do so.
-On 12 January 2022, Handanović won his second career trophy, the Supercoppa Italiana, as Inter defeated Juventus 2–1 at San Siro thanks to a 120th minute winner of Alexis Sánchez.
+On 12 January 2022, Handanović won his second career trophy, the Supercoppa Italiana, as Inter defeated Juventus 2–1 at San Siro thanks to a 120th-minute winner by Alexis Sánchez.

+Handanović began his eleventh Inter Milan season as a starter, however, he received criticism for his performances.
+Later on throughout the season, he lost his place in the starting lineup in favor of newly acquired André Onana.
+On 23 April 2023, in a 3–0 away win over Empoli, Handanović made his 563rd Serie A appearance, tying with Pietro Vierchowod as the seventh most capped player in the competition.

+Inter announced Handanović's departure on 12 July 2023, after his contract was not extended.
+He played a total of 455 matches for the nerazzurri.
+Handanović subsequently retired from professional football in September 2023.

 International career

 Debut and the first years

 Handanović made his debut for Slovenia on 17 November 2004 in a friendly match against Slovakia, which ended in a goalless draw.
-Handanović was a regular member of the team during the 2006 FIFA World Cup qualifying campaign, being used mostly as a back-up for the veteran Borut Mavrič.
-However, in the second part of the qualifiers, he managed to play four matches, first being the 1–1 home draw against Belarus on 30 March 2005, failing to keep a clean-sheet, as Slovenia finished the Group 5 in fourth position with twelve points, failing to secure a spot in the final tournament.
-Lost 2 goals in the lost final of Cyprus International Football Tournaments 2006 from Romania.
+He was a regular member of the team during the 2006 FIFA World Cup qualifying campaign, being used mostly as a backup for the veteran Borut Mavrič.
+However, in the second part of the qualifiers, he managed to play four matches, first being the 1–1 home draw against Belarus on 30 March 2005, failing to keep a clean sheet, as Slovenia finished the Group 5 in fourth place with twelve points, failing to secure a spot in the final tournament.

-On 26 May 2008, Handanović captained Slovenia for the first time in his 23rd cap during the friendly match against Sweden, who won the match at Gamla Ullevi thanks to a Tobias Linderoth goal.
+On 26 May 2008, Handanović captained Slovenia for the first time in his 23rd cap during the friendly match against Sweden, which won the game at Gamla Ullevi thanks to a Tobias Linderoth goal.

-Ahead of UEFA Euro 2008 qualifying, Handanović was again the second-choice, with Borut Mavrič retained his spot.
-He played only in the first three qualifying matches, before retiring from the national team.
-Handanović was successful in his first qualifying match, as Slovenia earned a goalless draw away against Albania.
-He played in the remaining eight matches, keeping his goal intact in three of them, as Slovenia ended its qualifying campaign in the penultimate spot with eleven points.
+Ahead of the UEFA Euro 2008 qualifiers, Handanović was again the second-choice goalkeeper, with Mavrič retaining his spot.
+He started in Slovenia's fourth game of the qualifying campaign, a goalless draw away against Albania in March 2007.
+Handanović then played in the remaining eight matches, keeping his goal intact in three of them as Slovenia ended the qualifying campaign in the penultimate place with eleven points.